k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Select and Load Data Snapshot (version) Task

-When the **Policy for Fetching data** in the [Source component](14b_task_source_component_entities.md) is set to **Selected snapshot (version)**, you need to select a data snapshot (version) to be loaded to the target environment.
-The Subset form (below) displays a list of available data snapshots (versions) that can be selected and reloaded to the target environment.
+When the **Policy for Fetching data** in the [Source component](14b_task_source_component_entities.md) is set to **Selected snapshot (version)**, a data snapshot (version) must be selected to be loaded into the target environment.
+The Subset form (below) displays a list of available data snapshots (versions) that can be selected and reloaded into the target environment.
 By default, the TDM Portal displays a list of the data versions created during the last month.
 To set a different period, edit the **From date** and **To date** settings.

 The following options are available: